 KIDSCAPE (Preventing Bullying Protecting Children): 0207 730 3300 or 08451 205 204

 A key part of the government's counter-terrorism strategy is called 'Prevent'.
 The aim is to prevent radicalisation of any individual, and to positively promote what it means to be British, in order to create a cohesive society that lives out British values, whatever the origins or ethnicity of individuals.

-How do we do our part in both preventing radicalisation, and promoting British Values?
+How do we do our part in promoting good British Values?